 Government proposes urgent changes to the law affecting leases and licences granted to students

-The Government has published legislation to affect leases and licences granted to students with a commitment to have it enacted it before the Oireachtas summer recess ie by 11 July 2024.
+The Government has published legislation to affect leases and licences granted to students with a commitment to have it enacted before the Oireachtas summer recess ie by 11 July 2024.

 The draft legislation makes the following three headline proposals: